-- Starting assistance may only be provided using batteries with a nominal voltage of 12 V. - · The vehicles must not touch each other - Vehicles with a gasoline engine: only perform starting assistance when the engine and exhaust system are cold - Vehicles with a battery main switch: check whether the battery main switch is inserted $(\rightarrow page 116)$. - Secure the vehicle using the parking brake. - Vehicles with automatic transmission: shift the transmission to position P. - Vehicles with manual transmission: shift to neutral. - Switch off the ignition and all electrical consumers. - Open the hood (\rightarrow page 177).
+- Starting assistance may only be provided using batteries with a nominal voltage of 12 V. - .
+The vehicles must not touch each other - Vehicles with a gasoline engine: only perform starting assistance when the engine and exhaust system are cold - Vehicles with a battery main switch: check whether the battery main switch is inserted (→ page 116). - Secure the vehicle using the parking brake. - ▶ Vehicles with automatic transmission: shift the transmission to position P. - Vehicles with manual transmission: shift to neutral. - Switch off the ignition and all electrical consumers. - $\triangleright$ Open the hood ( $\rightarrow$ page 184).

-- (i) Right-hand drive vehicle: the jump-start connection may be on the opposite side. - Remove the cover from the POSITIVE terminal of the donor battery. - First connect a red POSITIVE terminal clamp of the starting assistance/charging cable to the POSITIVE terminal of the donor battery. - With second red POSITIVE terminal clamp (2) of the starting assistance/charging cable, slide the red protective cap on jump-start connection (3) back with a clockwise turn. - Attach second red POSITIVE terminal clamp 2 to the POSITIVE terminal of jump-start connection 3.
+- (i) Right-hand drive vehicle: the jump-start connection may be on the opposite side. - Remove the cover from the POSITIVE terminal of the donor battery. - With second red POSITIVE terminal clamp 2 of the starting assistance/charging cable, slide the red protective cap on jump-start connection 3 back with a clockwise turn. - Attach second red POSITIVE terminal clamp to the POSITIVE terminal of jump-start connection

-- During starting assistance: start the engine of the donor vehicle and let it run at idle speed. - ► First, connect a black NEGATIVE terminal clamp of the starting assistance/charging cable to the NEGATIVE terminal of the donor battery. - Connect the second black NEGATIVE terminal clamp (a) of the starting assistance/charging cable to ground point (b) on your own vehicle (bare metal part in the engine compartment). - During starting assistance: start the engine on your own vehicle. - When charging: start the charging process. - During starting assistance: let the engine run for a few minutes. - During starting assistance: before disconnecting the jumper cable, switch on an electrical consumer on your own vehicle, e.g. the rear window heater or lighting.
+- During starting assistance: start the engine of the donor vehicle and let it run at idle speed. - First, connect a black NEGATIVE terminal clamp (a) of the starting assistance/charging cable to the NEGATIVE terminal of the donor battery. - Connect the second black NEGATIVE terminal clamp (s) of the starting assistance/charging cable to ground point (s) on your own vehicle (bare metal part in the engine compartment). - During starting assistance: start the engine on your own vehicle. - When charging: start the charging process. - During starting assistance: let the engine run for a few minutes. - During starting assistance: before disconnecting the jumper cable, switch on an electrical consumer on your own vehicle, e.g. the rear window heater or lighting.